MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

 # UnityEvents and AnimationEvents

-This article contains a brief tutorial on how to use UnityEvents with Visual Scripting. **IMPORTANT**: UnityEvents can *only* be used in script graphs; they're not available in cloud scripting.
+UnityEvents and AnimationEvents can be an effective way to employ user-driven callbacks.
+Normally, UnityEvents can set properties and invoke methods on components, and AnimationEvents can call script methods from certain points in an animation.
+However, Mesh has restrictions you should keep in mind: UnityEvents and AnimationEvents are only allowed to initiate visual script flows (which can then set properties and invoke methods).
+UnityEvents can point to *ScriptMachine.TriggerUnityEvent* and AnimationEvents can point to *ScriptMachine.TriggerAnimationEvent*.
+From there, corresponding visual script flows can be triggered through "Unity Event" or "Animation Event" event nodes.
+This article walks you through brief tutorials for setting up and using both UnityEvents and AnimationEvents.

 ## UnityEvent in a basic script

-1. Drag the Console window into the right side of the Scene window.
+1. Drag the **Console** window into the right side of the **Scene** window so you can view them side-by-side.
 1. On the menu bar, select **GameObject** > **UI** > **Legacy** > **Button.**
 1. Ensure that **Button** is selected, and then, in the **Inspector**, rest **Button** so that its **Rect Transform** component's XYZ values are all set to zero.